Friday, August 4, 2017

 She was tightly jammed in a crevice between a ledge and an enormous chunk of rock.

-Rob went back their house for small, red and white beach umbrella and a bigger bucket to pour water more over her.
+Rob went back to their house for a small, red and white beach umbrella and a bigger bucket to pour more water over her.

 Rob Goth, hat for him, bigger umbrella for turtle